 Blogging Jesenská: Oleksiy Radynski, Poland/Ukraine

 Oleksiy Radynski is editor-in-chief of Krytyka Polityczna‘s Ukrainian edition and columnist for krytykapolityczna.pl as well as openspace.ru.
-From July to September 2011, he is a Milena Jesenská Fellow at the IWM in Vienna.
+From July to September 2011, he was a Milena Jesenská Fellow at the IWM in Vienna.

 The Milena Jesenská Blog with all posts can be found here.

 IWM, 2011.
 Copyright © 2011 by the author & the IWM.
 All rights reserved.
 This work may be used, with this header included, for noncommercial purposes.
 No copies of this work may be distributed electronically, in whole or in part, without written permission from the IWM.